Well, I can tell you without hesitation, that doing so for me personally has been the single most valuable thing I've done for my brand and business.

-Why Create a Membership Site?
+Why Start a Membership Site?

-So before you should even do anything, you need to give some thought as to why you are creating a membership site.
+Before you should even do anything, you need to give some thought as to why you are creating a membership site.

 There are all sorts of reasons to do it and just as many ways to go about it.
 So before you do anything, let’s look at some of the benefits of this content distribution model so you can get an idea of whether or not this is right for you.